 Intrauterine insemination (IUI) can be an effective treatment for infertility.
 It is most commonly used for infertility associated with anovulatory infertility (ovulation disorders), endometriosis, very mild degrees of male factor infertility, cervical infertility, and unexplained infertility.
 It is not recommended in cases of severe tubal damage or blockage, poor egg quantity and quality (diminished ovarian reserve), or severe male factor infertility.
 Surgery, in vitro fertilization (IVF), or IVF with donor eggs may be alternatives for couples who are not candidates for IUI.

-If the sperm count, motility, or morphology (how the sperm look under the microscope) is/are abnormal, IUI is less likely to be successful.
+IUI is a reasonable initial treatment that should be used for a maximum of 3 cycles in women who ovulate.
+It may be reasonable to consider IUI for longer periods among women who do not regularly ovulate.
+If the sperm count, motility, or morphology (how the sperm look under the microscope) is abnormal, IUI is less likely to be successful.
 In that situation, IVF with intracytoplasmic sperm injection (ICSI) may be indicated.

 The IUI Procedure

 Most often, the patient is first treated with a fertility medication to induce the development of one or multiple ovarian follicles (that have eggs in them). hCG (human chorionic gonadotropin) is usually administered about 35-36 hours prior to the IUI, which helps to predictably release the egg(s) just after the IUI has been performed.

 A semen specimen is produced at home or in the office by masturbation after 2-5 days of abstinence from ejaculation.
 The semen is then washed (processed) in our andrology laboratory.
 In this way, the sperm is separated from the other components of the semen and concentrated into small volume.
 The sperm processing takes about 20-60 minutes, depending on the technique utilized.